Dane County Board OK's 2020 budget

-“Dane County is the second-largest county in the state and our budget must address complex issues,” noted Supervisor Patrick Miles (District 24), Chair of the Personnel and Finance Committee, the budget-writing committee of the board.
+“Dane County is the second-largest county in the state and our budget must address complex issues,” said Supervisor Patrick Miles (District 24), chairman of the personnel and finance committee, the budget-writing committee of the board.
 “The county executive handed the board a budget that addressed mental health, affordable housing, and the needs of immigrants, as well as investments to control flooding and address climate change.
-The county board was able to build on that strong foundation to deliver a strong and balanced budget.”
+The county board was able to build on that strong foundation to deliver a strong and balanced budget."

 The budget also prioritizes affordable housing and homeless prevention services.
 The County Executive proposed $3 million for the Affordable Housing Development Fund, and the board added $1 million to this amount.

 “The 2020 budget is all about helping people in the community.
-We recognize that Dane County plays an absolutely critical role in providing services to our most vulnerable,” noted Sun Prairie District 3 Supervisor Analiese Eicher, who serves as Second Vice-Chair of the County Board.
+We recognize that Dane County plays an absolutely critical role in providing services to our most vulnerable,” noted Sun Prairie District 3 Supervisor Analiese Eicher, who serves as second vice chairman of the county board.

 In response to the recent flooding and the impacts of climate change, the proposed budget included $3 million to purchase land in flood-prone areas, and the board included an additional $3 million.